kennethchoe/sql-crawler/README.md

 * `build.ps1 -target build-docker` : create web package on a linux docker image called `sql-crawler`
 * `docker-run.ps1` : create linux docker image and run it as http:5004.
     *  `-port 1234` : run it on http:1234.
-    *  `-dataPath real-secret-path` : instead of docker-test-data path, use real-secret-path where you keep actual credentials of SQL servers.
+    *  `-dataPath real-secret-path` : instead of `docker-test-data` path, use real-secret-path where you keep actual credentials of SQL servers.
+    *  `-gitSqlSource https://git-repo-url` : specify sql source.
+Default value is `https://github.com/kennethchoe/sql-crawler-sqls.git`, which is sample repo that shows what is possible.
+    *  `-skipRebuild` skips rebuilding docker image.

 ## Useful Docker Commands